-We previously demonstrated that LPA signaling through LPA1 importantly contributes to the development of bleomycin-induced pulmonary fibrosis (2), finding that LPA1 KO mice are dramatically protected from fibrosis and mortality in this model.
+fibrosis (2), finding that LPA1 KO mice are dramatically protected from fibrosis and mortality in this model.
 In this prior work, we demonstrated that LPA-LPA1 signaling contributes to fibroblast recruitment and vascular leak induced by bleomycin challenge.
 In the current study, we have described two additional mechanisms through which this signaling pathway may contribute to fibrosis induced by bleomycin lung injury: LPA signaling through LPA1 promotes lung epithelial cell apoptosis but fibroblast resistance to apoptosis.
-LPA-LPA1 signaling thus could contribute to the paradoxical apoptotic abnormalities observed in IPF, in which increased epithelial but reduced fibroblast apoptosis may each play important roles in the development of fibrosis (36).
+LPA-LPA1 signaling thus could contribute to the paradoxical apoptotic abnormalities observed in IPF, in which increased epithelial and reduced fibroblast apoptosis may play important roles in the development of fibrosis (36).

-We found that the early wave of alveolar and bronchial epithelial cell apoptosis induced by bleomycin injury was attenuated in LPA1 KO mice, suggesting that LPA signaling through LPA1 promotes apoptosis in both the alveolar and bronchial epithelia after lung injury.
-Following an increase in BAL LPA concentration noted at day 1 post-bleomycin challenge, significantly increased numbers of TUNEL+ alveolar and bronchial epithelial cells were present in WT compared to LPA1 KO mice at day 3 post-challenge.
+We found that the early wave of alveolar and bronchial epithelial cell apoptosis induced by bleomycin injury was attenuated in LPA1 KO mice, suggesting that LPA signaling through LPA1 promotes apoptosis in the alveolar and bronchial epithelia after lung injury.
+After an increase in BAL LPA concentration noted at Day 1 after bleomycin challenge, significantly increased numbers of TUNEL+ alveolar and bronchial epithelial cells were present in WT compared with LPA1 KO mice at Day 3 after bleomycin challenge.